 The podcast features an interview with a 24-year-old man currently receiving drug treatment at the Cook County Department of Corrections.
 The man, who agreed to participate in the podcast but wished to remain anonymous, nearly died in May after he was discovered unresponsive on the floor of a Skokie Courthouse bathroom.
 Officers were able to save his life with the overdose-reversing drug Naloxone.
 The incident was captured on a body-worn camera and released on the Sheriff’s social media page where the video was viewed tens of thousands of times.

 The candid conversation featured in the 16-minute podcast provides an illuminating look at the difficulty of overcoming an opioid addiction.
 By the man’s account, he has overdosed 14 times.

 “This crisis touches the lives of so many – almost everyone knows someone struggling with an opioid addiction,” said Sheriff Dart.
 “An important step to fixing this crisis is understanding those who struggle with it.
 I hope this podcast opens eyes and minds to how easily an opioid addiction can happen and how hard it

 can be to stop.”

-Approximately one-in-five detainees at the Cook County Jail admit to opioid abuse and hundreds receive
+Approximately one-in-five individuals in custody at the Cook County Jail admit to opioid abuse and hundreds receive treatment every day.

 individuals released from custody since that program began in August 2016.